-Riding the ferry is one of the cheapest things to do in Seattle that provides plenty of entertainment.
+Riding the ferry is one of the cheapest things to do in Seattle, which provides plenty of entertainment.
 There are numerous ferries to take in the area, but the most popular one from Seattle goes to Bainbridge Island.
 You can also take a ferry to Vashon Island, Whidbey Island (where you’ll find plenty of Whidbey Island activities), or San Juan Island if you’re looking for a longer day trip.

 You can drive your car on the ferry, but I recommend leaving it in Seattle and walking on.
 This is the cheaper method, and you’ll be able to explore the restaurants and stores on Bainbridge Island.
 You can look up ferry schedules online.

 Cost: $24.70 roundtrip for vehicles, $8.95 per adult for walk-ons

 16. Visit a Farmer’s Market

 One of the best ways to eat healthy and support the local community is to shop at a farmer’s market.
 There are markets all over the city, so check out the area you’re in for days and times they’re open for cheap stuff to do in Seattle.

 You can find a variety of fresh produce, beautiful flowers, fresh-baked bread, honey, art, and more.
 If you’re trying to save money in Seattle, I recommend grabbing a bag of fresh fruit and splitting it as a snack.

 Here are a few popular ones: